yetanothermightytool/powershell/vbo/vbo-health-checker/README.md

 It's always recommended to open a support case as soon you're facing an issue with Veeam Backup for Microsoft Office 365.

 This script has been tested with the following versions of Veeam Backup for Microsoft Office 365:
-- v5.0 - All versions
+- v5.0 - All versions - Up to script version 1.3
 - v6.0 - All versions

 The script is still "work in progress".
 Feedback welcome.